MaximeBrn/Exam-Applied-Macroeconomics/README.md

 # Replicating the paper results

+On the github of the MMB, we can find a [replication of the model QUEST III](https://github.com/IMFS-MMB/mmb-rep/tree/master/EA_QUEST3).
+There is also the list of the variables used in the model [here](https://github.com/IMFS-MMB/mmb-gui-mlab/blob/master/MODELS/EA_QUEST3/list_of_variables.xls).

+Before answering the question, we need to make sure that the code works and replicates the results of the authors.

 ## How to run the code?

 In the folder `EA_QUEST3`, run the file `run.m`.
 This file plot the response function.
 It is based on the file `EA_QUEST3_rep.mod` which is located in the folder `EA_QUEST3_rep`.